druludwig/22-Redux-Store/README.md

 # 22-Redux-Store
  Code review and demo deployment

- - Deployed to for practice
+ - Deployed to Heroku for practice
  - Created DB in Atlas
  - Seeded using command in Heroku console